google/compare_gan/README.md

 ## Compare GAN code.

 This is the code that was used in "Are GANs Created Equal?
-A Large Scale Study" paper (https://arxiv.org/abs/1711.10337).
+A Large-Scale Study" paper (https://arxiv.org/abs/1711.10337).

 ### Installation: